Biosticianenoch/Beta-Solutions/README.md

 ## 👥 Authors & Maintainers

-- Beta Solutions Team (see /frontend/src/pages/Index.tsx for team listing)
+- DataQuest Solutions Team (see /frontend/src/pages/Index.tsx for team listing)
 - See GitHub contributors for more

 ## 🙏 Acknowledgments